MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-workspace-level-planning.md

 - Getting started with planning is simple.
 All content needed by the people that work in that department will reside in one workspace.
 - It's easy for users to know which workspace to use since all of their content is published to the workspace associated with their department or team.
-- Managing security roles can be straightforward, especially when Azure AD groups are assigned to workspace roles (which is a best practice).
+- Managing security roles can be straightforward, especially when Microsoft Entra groups are assigned to workspace roles (which is a best practice).

 The disadvantages of option 2 include: